Divine Liturgy: Sunday 10:00 AM (please join us for coffee and sweets in the parish hall following Sunday Liturgy)

 New Parishioners: To help us serve you better, new parishioners are asked to fill out a registration card which can be obtained from the pastor.

-- Please continue to pray for peace in Ukraine, safety of people, and also for all those who defend country against foreign aggressor.
-Life feed can be found at the following web-sites: http://espreso.tv/ and/or http://www.pravda.com.ua/
+- Please continue to pray for peace in Ukraine, for our sister churches and clergy, safety of people, and especially for all those who defend country against foreign aggressor.
+English live stream at http://uatoday.tv

 - Please join us for coffee and sweets after the Divine Liturgy.